-The 2021 Japan-America Frontiers of Engineering symposium will be held in the United States.
+The 2021 Japan-America Frontiers of Engineering symposium will be held virtually June 23-25.
 Sixty of the most promising early career engineers from Japan and the United States will meet for an intensive 2-1/2 day symposium on developments at the cutting edge of engineering technology in four areas: Blockchain, Mitigating Sea Level Rise, Machine Learning and AI for Mental Health, and Soft Robotics.
 The event is intended to facilitate international and cross-disciplinary research collaboration, promote the transfer of new techniques and approaches across disparate engineering fields, and encourage the creation of a transpacific network of world-class engineers.
 JAFOE is carried out in cooperation with the Engineering Academy of Japan.

 The National Academy of Engineering would like to express its gratitude to The Grainger Foundation, the National Science Foundation, and Arogyaswami J. Paulraj for their support of the 2021 JAFOE Symposium.

 Click here for the preliminary program.
 More information will be posted as the program is developed.

 (Working titles only.
 Order of sessions TBD.
 Not all speakers confirmed.)

 Symposium co-chairs: David Tse, Stanford University, and Hidemitsu Furukawa, Yamagata University

 Session co-chairs: Guilia Fanti, Carnegie Mellon University, and Shigeya Suzuki, Keio University

 Ewa Syta, Trinity College